1.4 Youth policy decision-making

 - the Ministry of Economic Affairs and Communications - cooperation regarding the development of e-services for youth and youth entrepreneurial spirit.

-The main target group for the Youth Field Development plan is according to the Youth Work Act young people aged 7-26.
+The main target group for the Youth Sector Development plan is according to the Youth Work Act young people aged 7-26.

 The National Agency for Youth Policy and Youth Work is a government agency, the Education and Youth Board, formed 01.08.2020, under the administration of the Ministry of Education and Research.
 The institution was established on the basis of the services of Innove Foundation, Archimedes Foundation, Information Technology Foundation for Education and incorporated Estonian Youth Work Centre (former National Agency for Youth Policy and Youth Work).